 Every participant's schedule will include a class in each of the following:

-- Master classes: Attend small-group, lesson-format master clasess led by hand-picked faculty on different practice, technique, and performance methods.
+- Master classes: Attend small-group, lesson-format master classes led by hand-picked faculty focusing on different practice, technique, and performance methods.

 - Clinics: Steve Bailey, Victor Wooten, and special guests will present clinics on ear training, theory, and general musicianship